 What pops into your head when you think of visiting or when your remember your Mum?

 For myself, it is the opening welcome of the front door and delicious smells of cooking wafting from the kitchen.
-My Mum is a fantastic cook and enjoys planning meals and cooking new recipes, even though I have turned sixty this year, I still love going home for dinner.
+My Mum is a fantastic cook and enjoys planning meals and cooking new recipes.
+Even though I have turned sixty, I still love going home for dinner!
 My husband and I look forward to this regular family ritual.
-When my children are home a meal and a glass of wine with granny is always a high priority at any time of the year!
+When my children are home a meal and a glass of wine with granny is always a high priority at any time of the year.

 I must admit to never having heard of Carlin Pancakes until I researched this article and to be honest I’m not sure mum would fancy cooking them!
 I wonder if the flavour is anything like Pease Pudding?

 What food would have been on the historic table on Mothering Sunday?